 Rotterdam has awesome food!
 You can find Korean restaurants, Surinamese tokos, Vietnamese eateries and more!

 The city is also famous for its food halls.
-The new Markthal is an architectural wonder in a giant arch with flying fruits and veggies decorating the inside.
+The new Markthal is an architectural wonder in giant arch with flying fruits and veggies decorating the inside.
 Pop in for a snack or shop at the many market stalls.
 My favorite spots include Bram Ladage for Rotterdam’s best fries, and the wine & beer shop World of Drinks.
 Head up to their second floor to enjoy a beverage overlooking the market.

 For a more laid back vibe make your way to the Fenix Food Factory.
-Housed in an old warehouse, this market is a fun place to spend an afternoon or evening.
+Housed in an old warehouse, this market is fun place to spend an afternoon or evening.
 Grab something to eat from one of the vendors and get a craft beer from Kaapse Brouwers or cider at Cidercider.
 On a sunny day sit outside by the water and enjoy the views.
 Fenix Food Factory regularly hosts special events – don’t miss them, they are super fun!

 In June the Foodhallen will open in Rotterdam on the Wilhelminakade.
 It has been a very popular concept in Amsterdam, and we hope it does well here too.

-If you’d like to discover more of Rotterdam’s dynamic food culture you can also take a walking tour with a local guide.
+If you’d like to discover more of Rotterdam’s dynamic food culture you can also take a walking tour with local guide.

 Rotterdam has lots of water, and therefore several famous bridges.
 One of the most popular and picturesque is the Erasmusbrug, also known as De Zwaan.
 Take a look – it really resembles a big white swan!
 Another cool bridge is De Hef.